Investment Office · · 24 min read

 This is where private equity gets interesting beyond headline returns.

 Done right, PE can be remarkably tax-efficient.
 The Qualified Small Business Stock (QSBS) exemption under Section 1202 is the biggest tool in the kit.
-It allows to exclude capital gains from federal tax on qualifying investments.
+It allows you to exclude capital gains from federal tax entirely on qualifying investments.

-Here's what changed recently: the One Big Beautiful Bill Act, signed in July 2025, made QSBS significantly more attractive:
+What changed recently: the One Big Beautiful Bill Act, signed in July 2025, made QSBS significantly more attractive:

 • The exclusion cap increased from $10 million to $15 million per issuer (indexed for inflation starting 2027)